 Rollins is a tiny town located in the state of Montana.
 With a population of 192 people and just one neighborhood, Rollins is the 143rd largest community in Montana.

-Rollins is a blue-collar town, with 43.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Rollins, you'll notice that it is more blue-collar than most other communities in America.
+43.66% of Rollins’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Rollins is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Rollins who work in office and administrative support (33.80%), sales jobs (7.04%), and the sciences (5.63%).

 And if you like science, one thing you'll find is that Rollins has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.